-• If the association ceases to exist, file Form 1120-H and check the "Final return" box.

-If the association has changed its address since it last filed a return, check the box for "Address change."

-• If the association changed its name since it last filed a return, check the box for "Name change."

-• To amend a previously filed Form 1120-H, file a corrected Form 1120-H and check the "Amended return" box.
+- If the association ceases to exist, file Form 1120-H and check the "Final return" box. - If the association changed its name since it last filed a return, check the box for "Name change." - If the association has changed its address since it last filed a return (including a change to an "in care of" address), check the box for "Address change." - To amend a previously filed Form 1120-H, file a corrected Form 1120-H and check the "Amended return" box.

+Note.
+If a change in address occurs after the return is filed, use Form 8822, Change of Address, to notify the IRS of the new address.

-Item B-60% exempt function income test.
+Item B. 60% gross income test.
 At least 60% of the association's gross income for the tax year must consist of exempt function income (see Definitions on page 2).

-Item C-90% expenditure test.
+Item C. 90% expenditure test.
 At least 90% of the association's expenditures for the tax year must consist of expenses to acquire, build, manage, maintain, and care for property, and in the case of a timeshare association, for activities provided to, or on behalf of, members of the timeshare association.
 Include current and capital expenditures.
 Use the association's accounting method to figure the total.